 - 1. Check that the pump is operating smoothly and is not rubbing. - 2.
-Start opening the discharge valve gradually. - (NOTICE: Do not run the pump for extended period with discharge valve closed, so as to avoid overheating and potential damaging loads.) - 3.
-The pump is also provided with a circulation relief valve that prevents overheating when the pump is operating at reduced capacity.
+Start opening the discharge valve gradually.

+(NOTICE: Do not run the pump for extended period with discharge valve closed, so as to avoid overheating and potential damaging loads.)

-- Stop the pump immediately if any of the following situations arise:
+- 3. Stop the pump immediately if any of the following situations arise:

-a.
+- a.
 No/insufficient liquid.

 - b.
 Inadequate discharge pressure.

 - c.
 Loss of suction pressure.

 - d.
 High power consumption.

 - e.
 Noisy operation and/or high vibration.
-Check Troubleshooting Guide on Page 18 for the cause.
+Check Troubleshooting Guide on Page 17 for the cause.